GoogleCloudPlatform/cloud-hackathons/hacks/agentic-ai-and-sap/README.md

 In this challenge, you will build and configure an Agentspace application to serve as an intelligent assistant for your "ice cream" business.
 Your tasks include:

-* **OAuth Configuration:** Set up an OAuth consent screen and create an OAuth client for your Agentspace application.
+* **OAuth Configuration:** Set up an OAuth consent screen for internal applications and create an OAuth client for your Agentspace application.
 This is crucial for enabling secure user authorization, especially for actions like sending emails.
 * **Agentspace App Creation:** Instantiate a new Agentspace application, selecting the appropriate type and tier (e.g., "Search + Assistant").
 * **Data Store Integration:** Connect your Agentspace app to the BigQuery tables and view you created in Challenge 1 (`MaterialMasterData`, `CustomerCases`, `fda_ice_cream_enforcements`).
 Additionally, integrate an unstructured data source from Cloud Storage (like a recipe PDF).
 * **Action Integration:** Connect and configure the Gmail tool as an action within your Agentspace app, enabling it to send emails.